Apps to tame digital addiction

 — Bill Watterson

-Distractions have become so pervasive in the digital age that we've come to accept them as normal.
-But we can escape their grip and free our minds.
+Distractions have become so pervasive in the digital age that we have come to accept them as normal, but we can escape their grip and free our minds.
 Read how in The Attention Diet.

 That’s all for this week!

 Thank you for reading, and please share with anyone you think may benefit.

 If you’re seeing this newsletter for the first time, you can subscribe below.